 You are currently viewing How to Select Columns by Name in R?

-By using R base df[] notation or select() function from dplyr package you can select a single column or select multiple columns by name from the R Data Frame.
-In this article, I will explain different examples including selecting columns by name from the list, between two column names e.t.c
+By using the R base df[] notation or the select() function from the dplyr package you can select a single column or multiple columns by name from the R data frame.
+In this article, I will explore different examples including selecting columns by name from the list, between two column names e.t.c

 1. Quick Examples of Select Columns by Name

-The following are quick examples of how to select data frame columns by name in R.
+The following are quick examples of selecting data frame columns by name in R.

 # Quick Examples